Here’s how you can become a GCN supporter:

-For the past three decades, GCN has been a key information service for Ireland’s LGBT community, and as such it has been a huge force of positivity in countless individual’s lives.
+For the past three decades, GCN has been a key information service for Ireland’s LGBTQ+ community, and as such, it has been a huge force of positivity in countless individuals’ lives.

-Now in its 30th year of publication, GCN continues to be free-of-charge, not-for-profit information service, a magazine and website that serve as hub for every LGBT+ community organisation in Ireland.
+Now in its 35th year of publication, GCN continues to be a free-of-charge, not-for-profit information service, a magazine and website that serve as a hub for every LGBTQ+ community organisation in Ireland.

-Because it is run by a voluntary body, the National LGBT Federation, GCN in print and online is free to represent the complete diversity of our LGBT+ community.
-Its unique ownership model means we can’t be censored and we don’t have to pander to only sexual images to sell copies and garner readers.
+Because it is run by a voluntary body, the National LGBT Federation, GCN, in print and online, is free to represent the complete diversity of our LGBTQ+ community.
+Its unique ownership model means we can’t be censored, and we don’t have to pander to only sexual images to sell copies and garner readers.